Flat Back Stitch Patterns| Simplify, Strengthen, Shine.

 thread for flat backstitch

 Insert your needle at the edge of the fabric (not through the paper template).
 Stitch along the back.
 Ensures your needle catches only the fabric edges.
 Avoid tugging too tightly to prevent puckering.
+I did this for a Half back stitch Design, too.

 Insert your needle at the edge of the fabric